-Biden DOJ nominee Kristin Clarke defends past controversial writings on race
+Biden DOJ nominee Kristen Clarke defends past controversial writings on race

 Clarke said an op-ed she wrote in college was satirical